FlameRunner1550/FlameRunnersETGMOD/README.md

 # FlameRunnersETGMOD
-A WIP mod for Enter the Gungeon
+A WIP mod for Enter the Gungeon.
 Hello!
 This is a small mod that I am making to add more items to ETG as well as new references to popular video games.
 Think of it like an homage to some great cult classics that never made it into ETG.
 If you have any ideas please let me know!
 I am always looking for some new things to add.